GoodAI/SummerCamp/README.md

 # AIXIModule
-MC-AIXI-CTW module for reinforcement learning in wide variety of environments, including  POMDP.
+Module with MC-AIXI-CTW algorithm for reinforcement learning in wide variety of environments, including  POMDP.

 It will work in *worst case scenario*:
 * unknown environment